JJ/raku-advent-calendar-article-2019/README.md

 After being in beta for quite a long time, GitHub actions were finally introduced to the general public in November 2019.
-They have very soon become ubiquituous, over all combined with the other release that were recently made by GitHub, the package (and container) registry.
+They have very soon become ubiquitous, over all combined with the other release that were recently made by GitHub, the package (and container) registry.

 We can put them to good use with our Raku modules.
 Well see how.